- Sara Anderson, PhD, MA

 Simon F. Haeder, PhD

-Simon Haeder is an Assistant Professor in the Department of Political Science in the John D. Rockefeller IV School of Policy & Politics at West Virginia University.
+Simon Haeder is an Assistant Professor of Public Policy in the School of Public Policy at The Pennsylvania State University.
 His recent work has focused on the Affordable Care Act, provider quality and provider networks, and regulatory policymaking.